nandnee-patel/Cash-Management-QA-Project/Readme.md

 ---
+💡 Feedback Welcome

+I am continuously learning and would greatly appreciate any suggestions to help me improve this project.

 ## 👤 Author
 **Nandnee Patel – QA Analyst**

 This project is part of my QA learning portfolio and demonstrates real-world QA practices including manual test design, automation maintenance, SQL testing, and Agile documentation.